Authentic Lessons for 21st Century Learning

 Summary

-Students will recall properties of exponents and explore different methods of multiplying binomials.
-Students will apply this knowledge to multiplying more advanced polynomial expressions or multiplying polynomial expressions in the context of a geometry setting.
+Moving past the First, Outer, Inner, Last (FOIL) method used for multiplying two binomials, this lesson introduces students to other methods for multiplying polynomials.
+Students recall properties of exponents and explore different methods of multiplying binomials.
+Students apply this knowledge to multiply more advanced polynomial expressions or multiply polynomial expressions in the context of a geometry setting.

 Essential Question(s)